Search results for

 Looking for a way to get FaceTime for Android?
 Unfortunately, no such luck as Apple’s popular video chatting app is only for iOS devices.
 One of the more difficult tasks when moving from iOS to Android is finding a replacement for the ubiquitous FaceTime.

-What makes it tough is that FaceTime is actually pretty good, and it’s so synonymous with the iOS experience that it’s become a verb.
+What makes it tough is that FaceTime is pretty good, and it’s so synonymous with the iOS experience that it’s become a verb.
 There are a ton of video chatting apps on Android, but none of them have that level of ubiquity.
-Luckily, there are still some that work very well and compete on a feature-by-feature basis.
+Luckily, some still work very well and compete on a feature-by-feature basis.
 Here is our list of the best alternatives to FaceTime on Android.

 The best alternatives to FaceTime on Android